kyngs/libby-gradle-plugin/README.md

 about relocation in
 the [shadow plugin documentation](https://imperceptiblethoughts.com/shadow/configuration/relocation/).

-**If you use this feature, you must build your plugin using the shadowJar task!**
+**If you use the relocation feature, you must build your plugin using the shadowJar task!**

 #### Excluding dependencies